aklein4/Supermileage-Car/README.md

 See README files within folders for specific file formatting and information.

-Created by Adam Klein and Justin Johnson.
+Designed by Adam Klein and Justin Johnson.

 Car Assembly: